 Potential drawbacks: There are some artificial sweeteners and sugar alcohols used in ThinkThin bars to bring the taste up.

-Best mid-range protein bar for cutting: SimplyProtein Bars
+Best mid-range protein bar for cutting & weight loss: SimplyProtein Bars

 Overview: There’s a lot to like about these SimplyProtein bars: Good calorie to protein ratio?
 Check.
 Non GMO?
 Check.
 High fiber?
 Yes!
 Vegan?
 You bet.
 Low carb?
 Absolutely.
 These bars are a great boost of protein for pretty much anyone on a diet or looking into weight loss.